Story

 December 1991 | Volume 42, Issue 8

-It was, said one of the few people who knew about it, “the greatest news story on earth.”
+It was, said one of the few people who knew about it, “the greatest news story on Earth.”
 It belonged exclusively to my father, a prolific writer, but he knew it could not be published.
 The story presented an appalling picture of the former King of England, the Duke of Windsor.
 It contained dreadful secrets, including an urgent proposal for President Franklin Roosevelt, a message so damning and dangerous that my father actually feared for his life after he had delivered it.
 In fact, the entire story was so explosive that an aide to Windsor warned that if what the duke had said, on that December evening in 1940, became known, “the lid would be blown off the British Empire.”

 My father was an incandescent man, a Roman candle that burned in the fireworks of his time.
 Born in poverty, unable to finish grammar school before he took his first job as a water boy, he lived the American dream more completely and in more forms than any other person I have known.

 He was a reporter, novelist, playwright, biographer, and journalist; he was an editor of magazines and newspapers; he was a screenwriter, radio scenarist, newscaster, and lecturer; he was a ventriloquist, critic, and columnist; he was a detective-story writer, psychic investigator, and criminologist.
-He became the confidant of politicians, Presidents (particularly FDR), and a former king.
+He became the confidant of politicians, presidents (particularly FDR), and a former king.

-I was nineteen when he died, and I thought I knew everything there was to know about him.
+I was 19 when he died, and I thought I knew everything there was to know about him.
 It seemed impossible that a person so driven by achievement and acclaim, who was so manifestly onstage, privately and publicly, could have led a secret life.
 My father had also been a magician, and he loved to say that a magician never revealed his secrets.
 A decade after his death I discovered that for four years during World War Il he had run an undercover operation for the FBI, serving as liaison between the Bureau and a score of its agents who sabotaged Nazi networks in Latin America.
 No one among his family or friends knew anything about it.

 I was